newellbrandon/kastendevhub.github.io/_posts/2024-06-03-kasten-and-strimzi-kafka.markdown

 ## Deploying Strimzi & Creating a Kafka Cluster

-Assuming we have a working cluster with a default storageclass, HELM installed and kubectrl access to the cluster we can go ahead and install the Strimzi operator:
+Assuming we have a working cluster with a default storageClass, HELM installed and kubectrl access to the cluster, let's install the Strimzi operator:

 ```
 helm upgrade --install --create-namespace -n strimzi-operator strimzi-cluster-operator oci://quay.io/strimzi-helm/strimzi-kafka-operator --set watchAnyNamespace=true